-Slightly more than one-third of the senior non-drivers were married and more than half of the senior drivers were married.
+Slightly more than one-third of the senior non-drivers were married and almost two-thirds of the senior drivers were married.
+The majority of senior non-drivers and drivers who were not married were widowed.
 Annual Household Income < \$20,000

 Almost 20% of senior non-drivers had annual household incomes that were less than \$20,000.
-In comparison, only 3% of senior drivers had annual household incomes less than \$20,000.
+In comparison, only 6% of senior drivers had annual household incomes less than \$20,000.

-EDMONTON ZONE

-Living Arrangements

-100 -----
+Living Arrangements 100 -----

-Place of Residence

-As you can see from the graph on the left, more than half (55%) of senior non-drivers lived alone, with slightly more than one-third (36%) of senior drivers living alone.
-In the graph on the right, you can see that the majority of senior non-drivers and senior drivers that we interviewed in the Edmonton Zone lived in a city (e.g., Edmonton, Fort Saskatchewan, Leduc, Sherwood Park, Spruce Grove, and St. Albert).
-You also can see that there were more senior non-drivers (81%) living in a city than senior drivers (69%).
+As you can see from the graph on the left, more than half (52%) of senior non-drivers lived alone, with more than one-third (36%) of senior drivers living alone.
+In the graph on the right, you can see that the majority of senior non-drivers and senior drivers that we interviewed in the province of Alberta lived in one of the 18 cities in the province (e.g., Calgary, Edmonton, Grande Prairie, Medicine Hat, Red Deer, etc.).
+You also can see that there were more senior non-drivers (63%) living in a city than senior drivers (56%).
 The remainder of the senior non-drivers and senior drivers were living in rural areas (that is, in a town, village, hamlet, or on a farm).
-Note that Sherwood Park is a hamlet, but is recognized by the Government of Alberta as an Urban Service Area equivalent to a city.
-As such, it has been coded as an urban area.

 Note that Alberta Municipal Affairs defines towns as having a population of at least 1,000 people and may exceed 10,000 people unless it requests a change to city status.

-EDMONTON ZONE

 Long-Term Illnesses / Disabilities

 Senior Non-Drivers

 Senior Drivers

-Almost 7 out of 10 senior non-drivers indicated that they had a long-term illness or disability.
+Yes (13%) No (87%) Seven out of 10 senior non-drivers indicated that they had a long-term illness or disability.
 On the other hand, only 1 out of 10 senior drivers told us that they had a long-term illness or some type of disability.
 Common illnesses were arthritis, heart problems, diabetes, Parkinson's disease, strokes, and problems with vision.
 Common disabilities were arthritis, as well as back, neck, and hip problems.
 Use of One or More Mobility Aids

-More than half (57%) of senior non-drivers said that they used some type of mobility aid (e.g., cane, walker, wheelchair).
-This compares to about 18% of senior drivers using some type of mobility aid.
-EDMONTON ZONE
+Almost two-thirds (61%) of senior non-drivers said that they used some type of mobility aid (e.g., cane, walker, wheelchair).
+This compares to 17% of senior drivers using some type of mobility aid.

-Physical Health
+8 Physical Health